mohaaHeiba/huffman-decoding/README.md

 Huffman Coding in Pure C++
 This project is a from-scratch implementation of Huffman Encoding and Decoding using only native C++.
 I manually implemented all the data structures and algorithms — no STL containers, no external libraries, just pure logic and code.

 🚀 Overview
 Huffman coding is a powerful lossless compression algorithm.
 In this project, I built the entire Huffman Tree structure, priority queue system, and encoding/decoding logic completely on my own.

 This program:

-Calculates the frequency of each character in the input.
+Calculates the frequency of each character in the input

-Builds a Huffman Tree manually using a custom linked list-based priority queue.
+Builds a Huffman Tree manually using a custom linked list-based priority queue

-Encodes the input string into a binary sequence.
+Encodes the input string into a binary sequence

-Decodes the binary back to the original text.
+Decodes the binary back to the original text

 🔧 What I Built From Scratch
 ✅ Manual Pair struct for frequency and character tracking